alexandrwang/slate/source/index.html.md

 }
 ```

-The `response` object, which is part of the callback POST request and permanently stored as part of the task object, will have either an `error` field or a `transcript` field.
+The `response` object, which is part of the callback POST request and permanently stored as part of the task object, will have either an `error` field or a `transcript` and `duration` field.

 If the transcription was completed successfully, the transcript will be stored in plaintext under the `transcript` field.
+It will also contain a `duration` field, which stores the duration of the audio file in seconds.

 If there was an error or issue during transcription, the error will be detailed in the `error` field, and a partial transcript (if applicable) will be stored in the `transcript` field.